Is a Live, Silent, or Online Auction Best for Your Nonprofit?

 Choosing between types of fundraising auctions.

 Auctions can be an excellent way for nonprofit organizations to create a fun special event that raises money with minimal advance investment.
 They're especially suited to nonprofits with lots of business contacts and a constituency that's eager to do a little shopping.
 However, not all auctions are created equal.
-The first question to consider if you think an auction might be a good fundraiser for your nonprofit is whether it should be a live, silent, or online auction—or some combination thereof, as has become especially common since the start of the COVID pandemic.
+The first question to consider if you think an auction might be a good fundraiser for your nonprofit is whether it should be a live, silent, or online auction—or some combination thereof.

 Let's examine the distinctions among these three types of auctions: